Henry de Bracton: Frankalmoign and writ of prohibition

-Modern liability traced through Bracton
+Modern liability

 Modern liability can be traced from ancient Anglo-Saxon law through the time of Bracton.
 From Alfred the Great: "A man acts at his own peril.
 If a man have a spear over his shoulder, and any man stakes himself upon it, that man will pay the wer but not the wite... if he be accused of wilfulness in the deed, let him clear himself according to the wite, and with that, let the wite abate.
 And let this be: if the point be three fingers higher than the hindmost part of the shaft; if they both be on the level, the point of the hindmost part of the shaft, be that without danger.
 If a man leaves his arms about, and another knocks them over so that they kill or injure a man, the owner is liable.
 If a man lend his horse to another and the borrower is injured, the lender is liable."
-This is similar to the modern concept of strict liability in tort.
-Liability, at that time, was not dependent upon negligence, but the act.
+That is similar to the modern concept of strict liability in tort.
+Liability at the time was dependent upon not negligence but the act.

-A Borough Customs proclaimed that a defendant must swear an oath that he had done nothing to a slain person that had put him "nearer to death than from life."
+A borough custom proclaimed that a defendant must swear an oath that he had done nothing to a slain person that had put him "nearer to death than from life."

 Ancient law could not discuss the question of intent because it had no mechanism to do so.
-Offences that were not criminal could be made the ground for appeal of homicide, if they could be put forward as conducing, however indirectly, to death.
-This idea persisted to the time of Bracton.
+Offences that were not criminal could be made the ground for appeal of homicide if they could be put forward as conducing, however indirectly, to death.
+That idea persisted to the time of Bracton.
 An oath was required of a man accused of a homicide.